alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

 INFO - NPU total cycles: 28910172
 ```

-It could take several minutes to complete one inference run (average time is 2-3 minutes).
+It can take several minutes to complete one inference run.
+The average time is around 2-3 minutes.

-Using the input “yes_no_go_stop.wav”, the log shows inference results for the KWS operation first, detecting the
+Using the input `yes_no_go_stop.wav`, the log shows inference results for the KWS operation first.
+Detecting the trigger
-trigger word “yes“ with the stated probability score (in this case 0.99).
-After this, the ASR inference is run,
+word `yes` with the stated probability score.
+In this case, `0.99`.
+After this, the ASR inference is run, printing the
-printing the words recognized from the input sample.
+words recognized from the input sample.

 The profiling section of the log shows that for the ASR inference:

-- Ethos-U55's PMU report:
+- *Ethos-U55* PMU report:

-  - 28,910,172 total cycle: The number of NPU cycles
+  - 28,910,172 total cycle: The number of NPU cycles.

-  - 28,909,309 active cycles: number of NPU cycles that were used for computation
+  - 28,909,309 active cycles: The number of NPU cycles that were used for computation.

-  - 863 idle cycles: number of cycles for which the NPU was idle
+  - 863 idle cycles: The number of cycles for which the NPU was idle.

-  - 13,520,864 AXI0 read beats: The number of AXI beats with read transactions from AXI0 bus.
+  - 13,520,864 AXI0 read beats: The number of AXI beats with read transactions from the AXI0 bus.
+AXI0 is the bus where
-    AXI0 is the bus where Ethos-U55 NPU reads and writes to the computation buffers (activation buf/tensor arenas).
+    the *Ethos-U55* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.

   - 2,841,970 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.

-  - 2,717,670 AXI1 read beats: The number of AXI beats with read transactions from AXI1 bus.
+  - 2,717,670 AXI1 read beats: The number of AXI beats with read transactions from the AXI1 bus.
+AXI1 is the bus where
-    AXI1 is the bus where Ethos-U55 NPU reads the model (read only)
+    the *Ethos-U55* NPU reads the model.
+So, read-only.

-- For FPGA platforms, CPU cycle count can also be enabled.
-For FVP, however, CPU cycle counters should not be used as
+- For FPGA platforms, a CPU cycle count can also be enabled.
+However, do not use cycle counters for FVP, as the CPU
-the CPU model is not cycle-approximate or cycle-accurate.
+  model is not cycle-approximate or cycle-accurate.

-    Note that in this example the KWS inference does not use the Ethos-U55 and is run purely on CPU, therefore 0 Active
+> **Note:** In this example, the KWS inference does *not* use the *Ethos-U55* and only runs on the CPU.
+Therefore, `0`
-    NPU cycles is shown.
+> Active NPU cycles are shown.